 - The county of your home address.

-Fortunately, health insurance companies cannot ask you health questions when you apply.
+Health insurance companies cannot ask you health questions when you apply.
 Furthermore, pre-existing conditions do not affect the monthly premium of your plan and do not affect your eligibility for coverage!

 Changing Plans or Carriers

 Each year, insurance companies change their benefits and rates based on what is approved by the Division of Insurance.